-Ladispoli, located on the Italian coast, only 35 kilometers west of Roma, is a very popular summer resort city.
-During the months of July and August, the city is filled with sun worshipers, beach goers, etc, all out for a bit of fun and relaxation.
+Ladispoli, located on the Italian coast, only 35 kilometers west of Rome, is a very popular summer resort city.
+During the months of July and August, the city is filled with sun worshipers, beach goers, and others, all out for a bit of fun and relaxation.

 Luckily, for me, there was a taxi waiting there, at the taxi stand.
-The driver, a woman named Eleonora, spoke perfect English, and I gave her the address that I needed, and she took me to my destination.
+The driver, a woman named Eleonora, spoke perfect English, and I gave her the address I needed, and she took me to my destination.
 During our brief ride, I mentioned to her that I would need a ride up to Cerveteri in a few days, so she gave me her business card, instructing me to phone her an hour or so before I wanted to leave, so that she could come pick me up.

 Even though the the area has been populated since ancient times, the modern city of Ladispoli , as we know it today, was founded in 1888 by Ladislao Odescalchi.
-That said, there is no centro storico, so to speak, like in many other Italian towns.
+That said, there is no Centro Storico, so to speak, like in many other Italian towns.
 You won’t find the stone covered streets, and medieval alleyways here.
-This is a real, working city, full of real working people (except – of course – for the peak summer months).
+This is a real working city, full of real working people, except during the peak summer months, of course.
 Yet, there is another kind of beauty here.
-The people are welcoming, and friendly.
+The people are welcoming and friendly.
 And the city itself, while it has a bit of grit and grime to it, as you walk around, you can’t help but notice the beautiful small details that people have added to their homes, and apartment buildings.

-I highly recommend this place.
-My meal cost me E 40.00, and that included an amuse bouche which consisted of fried shrimp with a puree of potato and asparagus, then I had a mixed seafood appetizer, followed by pasta stuffed with fresh fish and creme.
-Then came branzino in a cheese crust, while desert was a white chocolate torte that was to die for!
-To drink, I had a bottle of local wine, a bottle of water, coffee and a grappa.
+I highly recommend this place!
+My meal cost me €40.00, and that included an amuse-bouche, which consisted of fried shrimp, with a puree of potato and asparagus.
+Then, I had a mixed seafood appetizer, followed by pasta stuffed with fresh fish and creme.
+Then, came branzino in a cheese crust, while desert was a white-chocolate torte that was to die for!
+To drink, I had a bottle of local wine, a bottle of water, coffee, and a grappa.
 It was a wonderful meal!
-The food was delicious and the portions were just right – meaning, you were able to finish each plate, and not leave the restaurant feeling as if you were going to explode!
-All in all, it was a great first day in Ladispoli.
+The food was delicious, and the portions were just right, meaning, you were able to finish each plate, and not leave the restaurant feeling as if you were going to explode!
+All in all, it was a great first day in Ladispoli!

-Note: this blog is written in English, and Spanish, and the author takes no responsibility for the quality of any other translations which may appear.
-If you have enjoyed this post, please check out our archives for more posts from Ladispoli, as well as other Italian destinations.
+Note: This blog is written in English and Spanish, and the author takes no responsibility for the quality of any other translations which may appear.
+If you have enjoyed this post, please, check out our archives for more posts from Ladispoli, as well as other Italian destinations.
 Grazie!